Conic Optimization on Julia

 Second - Order Cone

-The Second - Order Cone (or Lorentz Cone) of dimension $n$ is of the form:
+The Second - Order Cone (or Lorentz Cone) of dimension

 These cones are represented in JuMP